Turkey neutralizes 4 YPG/PKK terrorists in N.Syria

-Turkish security forces neutralized four YPG/PKK terrorists in northern Syria, the National Defense Ministry said on Friday.
+Turkish security units "neutralized" four YPG/PKK terrorists in northern Syria, the National Defense Ministry said on Sunday.

-The terrorists were neutralized as they "attempted to disrupt the environment of peace and security" in the Operation Peace Spring zone, the ministry said on Twitter, adding that the terrorists "opened harassing fire."
+In a written statement, the ministry said terrorists targeted the Operation Peace Spring zone, opening harassing fire and trying to infiltrate into the area.

+Turkish soldiers responded with fire and thwarted their attempt to harm peace and stability in the region.

 Turkish authorities often use the word "neutralized" in statements to imply the terrorists in question surrendered or were killed or captured.